 When to get medical help

-If you haven't been diagnosed with angina, get an urgent GP appointment if you have an attack of chest pain that stops within a few minutes of resting.
+If you have not been diagnosed with angina, get an urgent GP appointment if you have an attack of chest pain that stops within a few minutes of resting.

 They can check if it might be a heart problem and refer you to a hospital for tests.

-Call 999 for an ambulance if you have chest pain that doesn't stop after a few minutes – this could be a heart attack.
+Call 999 for an ambulance if you have chest pain that does not stop after a few minutes.
+This could be a heart attack.